Erich Frauwallner: Influence of his Nazi views on his scholarship

 Frauwallner was a willing Nazi party member in Vienna, from 1932 onwards.
 He benefited professionally and personally from his Nazi party membership.
 He was only ousted from his university position after the downfall of Nazi Germany in 1945.
 Questions have been raised concerning the appropriateness of his later reinstatement at Vienna university, which form part of the larger and ongoing question of Austria's cultural processing of the Nazi elements of its past.
 The question for the history of scholarship is, to what extent did his Nazi beliefs impact on his indological scholarship and his views about the history of Indian philosophy?
 This question has been taken up by Professors Karin Preisendanz and Eli Franco and others.
 The general conclusion is that there are aspects of Frauwallner's history of philosophy that are untrustworthy because of his racist presuppositions, and especially his tendency to consider that thinkers may never change their minds, and to see philosophical viewpoints as arising out of "soil and blood" in an essentialist manner.
 Frauwallner also tended to construct historical narratives using the nineteenth-century concept of degeneration to argue that simple, original, pure forms of philosophy gradually changed into more complex, degenerate forms, identifying complexity with decadence.
-Such a priori interpretative schemes are no longer acceptable in the contemporary academy.
+Such interpretative schemes are no longer acceptable in the contemporary academy.

 Other parts of his work are still useful today, such as his work on reconstructing the text of the Vādavidhi.